As a child I taught myself to draw and paint by copying animals and horses out of books on an almost daily basis.

 My creativeness is helped by listening to BBC radio 6 music, irreverent comedy, walking and looking at things, eating cake, sitting in fields and imagining things.

-My paintings focus on the patterns of nature, colours and spaces and each one has a story behind it and often slightly mystical elements within it.
-I like to think that paintings have ‘little souls’ woven into them by the artist and that these are what call to a viewer (or not as the case may be) and give a painting presence and desirability.
-My aim is to make art that offers a glimpse of spaces and possibilities where people can escape the manic the pace of life and imagine themselves somewhere better – even if just for seconds at a time…
+I like to think that paintings have ‘little souls’ woven into them by artist’s and that these are what call to a viewer (or not as the case may be) and give a painting presence and desirability.